WHAT IS A DENTAL CROWN

 A dental crown is a restorative filling for a tooth, which as the name suggests, sits on top of the damaged tooth right to the gum line.
 Apart from strengthening a damaged tooth, the crown can be used to improve its appearance, shape or alignment.
 Dental Crowns are also used on implants to provide a tooth- like shape and structure.

-WHEN IS A DENTAL CROWN NEEDED?
+WHEN IS A DENTAL CROWN NEEDED

-There are many situations that require a tooth to be restored with a dental crown.
+There are many situations that require a tooth to be restored with a DENTAL CROWN.
 The most common are:

-This is a condition where a patient has fractures inside of a tooth that causes pain when it is chewed on a certain way.
+This is a condition where a patient has fractures inside a tooth that causes pain when it is chewed on a certain way.
 Chewing produces stress on fracture lines that make it feel like it is splitting apart and sends a shooting pain signal.
 A crown will hold the tooth together and redistribute the stress evenly throughout the tooth.
-In most instances , stopping th pain.
-In cases like this it is best to leave a temporary crown on for a while to make sure the pain goes away and the tooth doesn't require a root canal.
+In most instances , stopping the pain.
+In cases like this it is common to leave a temporary crown on for a while to make sure the pain goes away and the tooth doesn't require a root canal.

-Cusps are the pointy parts of the teeth and frequently break off due to trauma or large existing fillings.
+Cusps are the pointy parts of the teeth and can frequently break off due to trauma or large existing fillings.
 Since the cusps are the part of the tooth that take the most stress during chewing, they need to be completely covered or the tooth will keep fracturing.
 Sometimes the tooth will break all the way to the bone.
-Therfore a crown-lengthening procedure is necessary.
+Therefore a crown-lengthening procedure is necessary.
 This procedure involves trimming the bone and gums down below the edge of the fractured part of the tooth.
 This allows the crown to be placed on a healthy, strong tooth structure for support.

 TYPES OF CROWNS